Ayesha-Ahmer-Khan/OOP-Hospital-Patient-Management-System/README.md

 Copy Constructor

-Include Destructors for all classes to:
+Destructor

+This ensures:

+Objects start in a valid state

-Handle automatic cleanup
+Automatic cleanup

-Prevent memory leaks
+Prevention of memory leaks

 3.4 Dynamic Memory Management

+Use:

+new

-Use new and delete operators.
+delete

-Manage arrays of objects dynamically.

-Allow the hospital system to scale the number of records at runtime.
+Manage an array of objects dynamically, allowing the hospital system to scale records at runtime.

 3.5 Pointer Operations

-Use pointers to link objects.
+Use pointers to link objects

-Example: A Doctor* pointer inside an Appointment object.
+Example: A Doctor* pointer inside an Appointment object

-Use the arrow operator (->) for member access.
+Use the arrow operator -> for member access

 3.6 Logic Implementation

-Your system must include behaviors such as:
+Your system must include real functionality such as:

-Calculating medical bills
+💰 Calculating medical bills

-Validating doctor availability
+🩺 Validating doctor availability

-Generating formatted reports using <iomanip>
+📊 Generating formatted reports using iomanip

-4. Required Functionalities
+4️⃣ Required Functionalities
 4.1 Patient Management

 Add New Patient

-Register a new patient with:

-Name

-Age

-ID

-Contact

-Medical history

 View Patient Details

-Display complete information of a specific patient.

 Update Patient Information

-Modify existing patient records.

 Delete Patient Record

-Remove a patient from the system.

-Search Patient
+Search Patient (ID, name, etc.)

-Find patients by:

-ID

-Name

-Other criteria

-List All Patients
+List All Patients (formatted table)

-Display all registered patients in a formatted table.

 4.2 Doctor Management

 Add New Doctor

-Register doctor with:

-Specialization

-ID

-Contact

-Availability

 View Doctor Details